 "Oh."
 She said, smartly.
 And then paled.
 "Oh, hell."

 "Language!"
 He barked, poking her forehead with the offending finger of his stick.
 He was obviously enjoying himself.

 "Yes, fine."
 Yako sighed, straightening herself up, while he kept poking at her face.
 "Since when do you care how well I do in school, anyway?"
 She batted at the stick.
 He kept poking.

-"I am not."
+"I do not, in fact, care."
 He said, smirking in an entirely too evil way.
 This was the Neuro she knew.
 "But your mother does.
-The school called her, worried about one Miss Katsuragi's rather low grades and how she needed to fix them or she would be expelled."
+The school called her, worried about one miss Katsuragi's rather low grades and how she needed to fix them or she could risk being expelled."

 Yako was getting an idea of the situation.
 She paled.
 "Ah.
 And I guess she then—"

 "-Called me, to ask you to close the detective agency for a week."
 He crossed his arms and smiled widely.
 Oh, he was annoyed, alright.